vippsas/management-api/management-api-quick-start.md

 The property `access_token` should be used for all other API requests in the `Authorization` header as the Bearer token.

-### Step 3 - Get merchant sales units by merchant ID
+### Step 3 - Get merchant sales units by business identifier

 Send request
 [`GET:v1/merchants/{orgno}/sales-units`](https://developer.vippsmobilepay.com/api/management/#tag/Merchants/operation/getMerchantSalesUnits),